Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Discussion

-The substantial drop in performance between the validation and test sets underscores the risk of overfitting when validation data are scarce.
-With only 21 validation samples, grid search is likely to favor configurations that fit validation-specific noise rather than generalizable patterns.
-This finding underscores the necessity of cautious interpretation of validation metrics in low-data regimes.
+\textbf{Validation Set Size and Overfitting.} The sharp performance drop from validation to test highlights overfitting risk with scarce validation data.
+With only 21 validation samples, grid search likely identified configurations that fit noise rather than generalizable patterns \cite{vabalas2019machine}.
+This emphasizes cautious interpretation of validation metrics in low-data scenarios.